ibm-cloud-docs/devsecops-alm/devsecops-alm-dep-cli.md

 1. Select the **Create from the CLI** deployment type in Deployment options.
 1. Copy and paste the `ibmcloud catalog install` command in the {{site.data.keyword.cloud_notm}} CLI.
 For more information, see [`ibmcloud catalog install`](/docs/cli?topic=cli-manage-catalogs-plugin#install-software-version).

-   You must the `values.json` file that you created in [Create a `values.json` file](/docs/devsecops-alm?topic=devsecops-alm-devsecops-alm-planning-req#devsecops-alm-inst-values) in your `ibmcloud catalog install` command.
+   You must use the `values.json` file that you created in [Create a `values.json` file](/docs/devsecops-alm?topic=devsecops-alm-devsecops-alm-planning-req#devsecops-alm-inst-values) in your `ibmcloud catalog install` command.
    {: note}

 1. Run `ibmcloud catalog install` to install your custom configuration.